 The key is to make your website visitors feel comfortable with your brand before they take the step of booking your hotel.

-Of course, there are other steps in the Customer Value Journey, and you learn more in detail how to optimize your entire funnel on our CVO (Customer Value Optimization) Pillar page here.
+Of course, there are other steps in the Customer Value Journey, and you can learn more in detail how to optimize your entire funnel on our Customer Value Journey Optimization article here.
 When all steps along the journey are optimized, you create a great online experience for your potential guests, leading to higher conversions.

 5. You are not optimizing TripAdvisor as a search channel